• Free shipping on all orders

 The Pomeranian Personality

 In terms of barking, Pomeranians are known for being quite vocal.
-Dogs bark to alert their owners to something, to warn someone or something away, to greet you, to express how they feel, and communicate with other dogs.
+Dogs bark to alert their owners to something, to warn someone or something away, to greet you, to express how they feel, and to communicate with other dogs.

 Those unfamiliar with dogs may perceive certain types of barking as aggression, when, in many cases, it’s an attempt at communication or to express a need or feeling.
 Further down, we’ll share some signs of aggression to watch out for.